1979–80 Australian region cyclone season: Severe Tropical Cyclone Enid

+Enid developed near a weak surface low found near Victoria River Downs, Northern Territory on 12 February.
+The low deepened as it moved westward, and by 15 February, it had a central pressure of 990 hPa.
+Enid intensified rapidly over the warm waters.
+It made landfall on 17 February 25 km west of Wallal, Western Australia, with its central pressure estimated to 930 hPa.

+Significant damage to windmills and buildings occurred at Wallal.
+Cattle worth over $200,000 drowned in the ocean.
+At Shay Gap, Western Australia, severe damage to blocks of flats and houses, which were unroofed, was observed.
+No deaths were reported, but minor injuries were sustained.
+115 mm of rain was reported at Bonney Downs, Western Australia, 113 mm at Marble Bar, Western Australia, and 99 mm at Newman, Western Australia.
+Wind gusts up to 200 km/h are estimated to have occurred near Wallal.

 Severe Tropical Cyclone Fred

 On 19 February, TCWC Perth reported that a tropical depression had developed out of an active area of convection that was associated with a monsoonal shear line about midway between the Cocos and Christmas Islands.

 Fred developed from an active area of convection associated with the monsoon shear line about midway between Cocos and Christmas Islands late on 19 February 1980.
 It reached tropical cyclone strength early on 21 February 1980 and attained its maximum intensity on the afternoon of 24 February 1980 when the central pressure was estimated to be near 930 hPa.
 Despite the small size of the cyclone it maintained this intensity with minor fluctuations until about 1200 UTC 25 February 1980.
 Early on 26 February the direction of movement changed from southwestward to southward as Fred came under the influence of a northwesterly upper-level flow.
 It weakened rapidly as it moved into a strong ridge of high pressure located at about latitude 33°S.